uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ### Stale Closure

-Consider the following example where we try to build a counter to count how many times the users click on the "click" button after they start, and print the results through alert():
+Consider the following example where we try to build a counter to count how many times the user clicks on the "click" button after the start, and print the results through `alert`:

 ```jsx
 export default function () {